 St Hilda’s, one of the more recently established colleges of Oxford University, is located on the banks of the River Cherwell, opposite the Botanic Gardens and the Magdalen Bridge.
 The Jacqueline du Pré Music Building, the first purpose built concert hall in Oxford since the time of Handel, is located within the college grounds and accommodates the composers’ masterclass and allcomers’ orchestral and quintet sessions, chamber groups and evening concerts.

-Fees have not been fixed, but are expected to range from £395 for a day visitor to £645 for full board in a single occupancy room with washbasin (£740 in an ensuite room).
-There are a limited number of bursaries for full time students offering £145 off the full price.
-This means that full time students can attend for as little as £250.
-Many colleges have funds to cover course fees.
+Fees range from £440 for a day visitor to, for example, £675 for half board in a single occupancy room with washbasin to £765 for full board in an ensuite room.
+There are a limited number of bursaries for full time students offering £120 off the full price.
+This means that full time students can attend for as little as £320.
+Many colleges have funds to cover such course fees.

 The course is limited to eight composers and has been over-subscribed in recent years.